Contact email email@example.com

 The best time to join the club is at the beginning of the season in April and start lessons with other new bowlers.
 Of course, new members are welcome at any time.

-The annual membership fee is $200.
-An administration fee of $15 is applicable to new members who have never bowled before.
-If the new person finds the game is unsuitable they will have the $200 membership fee reimbursed.
+There is an annual membership fee for all members and an administration fee of $15 for all new members who have never bowled before.
+If the new person finds the game is unsuitable they will have the membership fee reimbursed.

 Other costs at Mann Park are locker rentals.
 To play in socially competitive games and fun days the cost is usually $5.00